codesnippetspro/code-snippets/readme.txt

 4. Importing snippets from an XML file

 == Changelog ==

+= 2.12.0 (23 Sep 2018) =
+* Fixed: Prevented hidden columns setting from reverting to default
+* Improved: Updated import page to improve usability
+* Improved: Added Import button next to page title on manage page
+* Improved: Added coloured banner indicating whether a snippet is active when editing
+* Update CodeMirror to 5.40.0

 = 2.11.0 (24 Jul 2018) =
 * Added: Ability to assign a priority to snippets, to determine the order in which they are executed